 To provide an insight into the quality of software available, we have compiled a list of 7 tools that help librarians embrace web technology.
 The software is a fairly eclectic bunch, so hopefully there will be something of interest for any librarian.

 Now, let’s explore the 7 tools at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot, together with links to relevant resources and reviews.
-For more open source software for libraries, check out the excellent resource, FOSS4LIB.

 |Tools for Librarians|